Shipeasy

 A few rules that matter:

-• The first argument is the userId.
-Without it, the event can't be assigned to an experiment exposure — flags.track requires it as a positional arg.
+• The first argument is the userId. flags.track requires it as a positional arg — it is what makes count_users countable.

 • Properties become filterable.
 You can later add a metric like "organic-channel purchases" by filtering on channel inside the DSL selector (count_users(purchase{channel="organic"})).